wrossmorrow/envoy-extproc-sdk-go/README.md

 The `digestRequestProcessor` defined in `examples/digest.go` computes a digest of the request, using `<method>:<path>[:body]`, and passes that back to the request client in the response as a header.
 Such digests are useful when, for example, internally examining duplicate requests (though invariantly changing body bytes, e.g. reordering JSON fields, wouldn't show up as duplication in a hash).

+### Dedup

+The `dedupRequestProcessor` defined in `examples/dedup.go` computes a digest of the request as above and uses that to reject requests when another request with the same digest is still in flight (i.e., not yet responded to).
+You can utilize the `?delay=<int>` query param to the proxied echo server to make one "long running" (`PUT`, `POST`, or `PATCH`) request in one terminal, and another similar request in another terminal and observe the second will have a 409 response.
+You can change the body in the second request and see it pass through.

 ### Echo

 The `echoRequestProcessor` defined in `examples/echo.go` is an example of using an ExtProc to _respond_ to a request.
 If the request path starts with `/echo`, this processor responds directly instead of sending the request on to the upstream target.